bhavanajain/maplejuice/MP2/README.md

     Note - Specify a logfile path inside MP1 to use distributed grep for debugging.

 4. To debug a certain event, say crash of a node \
-    Run the MP1/server.go file at every node in the system \
+    change directory to MP1 and run the `server.go` file at every node in the system \
+    `cd MP1`
     `go run server.go`

     Now run the client at one node and query for the desired pattern \